 Are free VPNs safe?

-Some free VPNs are safe, but same may not be safe.
+Free VPNs usually may not be safe, but the ones I have mentioned are absolutely safe and secure.
 Always do your research before deciding to use a free of cost VPN on your device.

 Will a free VPN keep me safe on public networks?

 Yes.
 Similar to premium VPNs, free VPNs also keep you safe on public networks found in locations like airports, universities & libraries, etc. However, not all free VPNs are secure, that is why you should only use one of the secure free VPNs that I have mentioned above.

 Can I use a free VPN to watch Netflix?

 Yes, you can use a free VPN to watch Netflix but the problem with free VPNs is that they offer limited bandwidth.
 However, there are some free VPNs that offer unlimited bandwidth like ProtonVPN, which makes it the best free VPN for streaming.